salsita/geo-tree/README.md

-After some prototyping and testing, we decided to wrap our `GeoTree` implementation around red-black binary search trees using z-curve algorithm for convering 2D plane coordinates into scalar index (and using this index as the numeric key in underlaying red-black tree).
+After some prototyping and testing, we decided to wrap our `GeoTree` implementation around red-black binary search trees using z-curve algorithm for converting 2D plane coordinates into scalar index (and using this index as the numeric key in underlaying red-black tree).

 ## Build steps